onegentig/audacious-discord-rpc/README.md

 ## Installation

-This plugin is not a part of Audacious plugin pack itself, so it has to be manually added to the Audacious plugin directory.
-Audacious is often installed system-wide, so `sudo` privilages will likely be required.
-Also note that this plugin cannot be installed to sandboxed versions of Audacious (e.g. Flatpak, Snap), as those are meant to be immutable, separate.
+This plugin is not included in the official [Audacious plugins][13], so it has to be added to the Audacious plugin directory manually.
+Audacious is usually installed system-wide, so `sudo` privilages will likely be required.

+Also please note that this plugin cannot be properly installed to the sandboxed versions of Audacious (e.g. Flatpak, Snap), as those are meant to be immutable.
-(There might be hacks around that, but I don’t suggest doing so.)
+(There might be hacks around that, but I don’t suggest doing that.)

 1. **Get the `libaudacious-plugin-rpc.so` file.** You can find the latest released version in the [releases][2] section.
 Alternatively, you can